 StresStimulus supports all major authentication methods.
 They are divided into two types: server authentication and application authentication.

-Server authentication refers to any machine, operating system or domain level authentication.
-It includes Basic, Windows Integrated (e.g. NTLM) or other Kerberos authentication.
+Server authentication refers to any machine, operating system, or domain-level authentication.
+It includes Basic, Windows Integrated (e.g., NTLM) or other Kerberos authentication.

-To configure server authentication, provide a set of the credentials that the tested website recognizes, and use the Authentication node in the Workflow Tree to enter the provided credentials.
+To configure server authentication, provide a set of the credentials that the tested website recognizes, and use the Authentication node in the Workflow Tree to enter the supplied credentials.
 You can also paste data (from Excel) into the authentication grid.
-The Domain field might be optional depending on your server.
+The Domain field might be optional, depending on your server.
 You can also import credentials stored in a .csv file by clicking Import on the toolbar.
 The .csv file must have 3 grid columns and no header.

 Note 1: If you are located in the Authentication section and need to configure form authentication or any other type of application authentication, described below, click Go to Forms Authentication on the toolbar.

 Note 2: Every new VU will use a subsequent set of credentials.
-If the number of VUs exceeds the number of credentials, then they are assigned using a round robin algorithm.
-For example, if you have 10 rows in the Authentication grid and emulate 20 VUs, then VU1 and VU11 will use row 1, VU2 and VU12 will use row 2, and so on.
+If the number of VUs exceeds the number of credentials, then they are assigned using a round-robin algorithm.
+For example, if you have 10 rows in the Authentication grid and emulate 20 VUs, then VU1 and VU11 will use row 1, VU2, and VU12 will use row 2, and so on.

 Authentication is configured per Test.
 Credentials created in one test case are used in all test cases

 Some web applications use several hosts which require different credentials for authentication.
-In order to support such authentication schema, you need to enable host specific credentials.
+In order to support such authentication schema, you need to enable host-specific credentials.
 To do so, check the Host-specific Credentials box (a).
 The Host column (b) appears in the authentication grid.
-For every set of credentials enter a host to which the credentials will be submitted.
+For every set of credentials, enter a host to which the credentials will be submitted.

-Application level authentication refers to the authentication method that takes place inside the web application (e.g. Form authentication).
+Application-level authentication refers to the authentication method that takes place inside the web application (e.g., Form authentication).
 The test case will store the set of credentials entered during recording.
 By default, these credentials will be used for all VUs.
 To test VUs with different credentials, you need to:

 1. In the Datasets section, click Create Authentication Dataset on the toolbar.
 The Credentials dataset will be created.
 If your authentication process includes additional properties, such as security questions, you can edit the Credentials dataset structure by adding additional fields (see Datasets ).

-2. Populate the authentication dataset by entering data, pasting data (from Excel) or importing a .csv file.
+2. Populate the authentication dataset by entering data, pasting data (from Excel), or importing a .csv file.